LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

    \newpage

-Decide how the combined sites table should be created by selecting the relevant option in the 'Create Combined Sites Table' drop-down box.
-There are three options (:numref:`figCombinedSitesSettings`):
+Decide how the combined sites table should be created by selecting the relevant option in the 'Create Combined Sites Table' drop-down box (:numref:`figCombinedSitesSettings`):

 .. _figCombinedSitesSettings: